Dominique Urbany

-Dominique Urbany (29 March 1903 – 21 October 1986) was a Luxembourgian politician.
+Dominique Urbany (29 March 1903 – 21 October 1986) was a Luxembourgish politician.
 He was the father of journalist and politician René Urbany.

-Urbany was one delegates at the socialist congress at Differdange, that voted for affiliation to the Communist International.
+Urbany was one of the delegates at the Differdange socialist congress who voted for affiliation to the Communist International.
 He was a founder of the Young Communist League of Luxembourg.
 He became general secretary of the Communist Party of Luxembourg in 1936.
 He was elected to parliament in 1945, leading the communist faction.
 He remained in parliament for three decades.
 In 1965 he became chairman of the Communist Party.